mgifford/drupal-security/src/server.rst

 One of the best ways to limit ssh access to a server is to restrict access to a handful of known subnets (ie. 192.168.1.0/24) where administrators actually work.
-Don't be afraid to add to this list; make it easy for your people to work wherever they need to.Security is not the enemy.
+Don't be afraid to add to this list; make it easy for your people to work wherever they need to.
+Security is not the enemy.

 You can also `restrict who can ssh`_ into the server to a limited number of IP addresses.
 Be very careful when configuring this as you don't want to block